PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

     fallback entirely: callers will raise rather than sample.

-The sample count for ``probability_evaluate(..., 'monte-carlo', n)`` is independent and explicit in the third argument.
+The sample count for ``probability_evaluate(..., 'monte-carlo', 'n')`` is independent and explicit in the third argument (the sample count is passed as a string, like every other :sqlfunc:`probability_evaluate` parameter).

 Closed-Form Evaluation
 ----------------------